 He had no interest in doing it nor did he really want to sit up at Scout Lookout while I finished it.
 After being there, I don’t blame him – wrangling these two up there (and away from the edges) solo wouldn’t have been fun.

 I felt incredibly guilty leaving him for the day with the kids to go off and do my own thing.
-After all, this trip was about experiencing the Mighty 5 – Utah’s National Parks – with kids.
+After all, this road trip in Utah with kids was about experiencing the Mighty 5 – Utah’s National Parks – with kids.

 But in good husband fashion, Dan insisted I take a day to myself and go do something that I really wanted to do.
 The same way I insist he does things he really wants to do when we travel.
 We both agree that if it is something we would regret not doing, then we need to take those opportunities.